patiphan2000/react-flashcard-app/README.md

 I personally created this application to help me learn French and also let me practice and learn about *React*.

 ## Release note
-> version `0.2.1`
+> version `0.3.0`

-improve some UI for overall look
+add default image for category in case of error

 ## Features
  - create category with cover image